 This may be things like one or more partners have found a monogamous relationship that they are happier in.

-Also, if the interests/desires of one or more partners have changed significantly, including personal time allocation, emotional availability, etc. Then, it may be necessary to end the polyamorous relationship.
+Also, if the interests/desires of one or more partners have changed significantly, including personal time allocation, emotional availability, etc. Then, it may be necessary to end the polyamorous relationship. - The relationship is causing jealousy or insecurity.

-This is, if the polyamorous relationship is causing jealousy, insecurity or feelings of inadequacy in general, for one or more partners, it may be necessary to end the relationship.
+This is, if the polyamorous relationship is causing jealousy, insecurity or feelings of inadequacy in general, for one or more partners, it may be necessary to end the relationship. - Personal issues.

-This is, if one or more partners are experiencing personal issues that are affecting the relationship, it may be necessary to end the polyamorous relationship.
+This is, if one or more partners are experiencing personal issues that are affecting the relationship, it may be necessary to end the polyamorous relationship. - The relationship is causing stress or conflict.

 This is if the polyamorous relationship is causing significant disturbances in other areas of life, such as with friends or family.